johnmutton/ronburgundyquotes/README.md

 # ronburgundyquotes
-Ron Burgundy Quotes from the film Anchorrman in JSON format, for the Free Code Camp challenge "Random Quote Machine"
+Ron Burgundy Quotes from the film Anchorman in JSON format, for the Free Code Camp challenge "Random Quote Machine"